 Students intending to transfer to other institutions should be aware that the receiving institution determines the acceptability of CLEP credits; these institutions may have different regulations from those of Anoka-Ramsey Community College.

-For more information, visit: http://clep.collegeboard.org/ or getcolleg-ecredit.com.
+For more information, visit: http://clep.collegeboard.org/ or getcollegeboard.org/ or getcollegeboard.org/<

 Also see: The Defense Activity for Non-Traditional Education Support (DSST) page 15.